 After the storm ends, be sure the system is safe before starting up your heating and air conditioning system.
 To get started, verify there are no indications of damage and remove any debris from around the system.
 Try to examine and verify there is no noticeable harm to any of the refrigerant or electrical lines running from your air conditioning system.
 Call 605-223-0307 for an equipment inspection if it looks like there may have been any damage or flooding to the air conditioning.
 Once you’ve had the system inspected by a professional to ensure safe operation, turn the heating and cooling system back on as soon as possible to help dry the home and limit mold from getting into your system or ductwork.

-If there was any damage to your equipment, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Peitz Service Experts Heating & Air Conditioning and ask about our Ultimate Protection Plan to help keep your heating and air conditioning system in working order all year long.
+If there was any damage to your equipment, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Peitz Service Experts Heating & Air Conditioning and ask about our membership options to help keep your heating and air conditioning system in working order all year long.